sagemath/sagewiki_to_gh-2022-10-10/msri07/schedule.md

 The (A) and (S) marks below are respectively links to each speaker's abstract and slides, when available.

-== Notes for organizers ==

-Please note here changes you made and why, or other constraints, so that as we reorganize this we don't break previous things that had been done for a specific reason.

-The (FD) mark means 'fixed day', to indicate speakers who can only speak that day so you don't accidentally shuffle them out when reorganizing.
-We'll remove these marks when we're done.

 ||Time ||<bgcolor="#e0e0ff">Monday Jan 29||<bgcolor="#e0e0ff">Tuesday  Jan 30 ||<bgcolor="#e0e0ff">Wednesday Jan 31||<bgcolor="#e0e0ff">Thursday Feb 1||<bgcolor="#e0e0ff">Friday Feb 2||